Hugh-Kane/GoogleMapsDistanceOptimised/README.md

 - Optimisation of results suggested by Google Maps analysing distance from search location & review.
 - Filters out locations with less than 5 reviews.
 - Simple console output of location.
+- Selection of short & long output depending on if the user would like additional information.

 ## Acknowledgements <a name="Acknowledgements"></a>
 This project was inspired by a video produced by the CodingEntrepeneurs channel.